The latest Oris Diver Sixty-Five chronograph is big, bold, two-register, black and gold monster with a standout sapphire domed crystal.

 This vintage-inspired chronograph, which debuted in mid-2019, grabs you with its striking black, glossy dial that’s framed with a bronze-edged bezel and gilt applied markers.
 It loudly says, “Read me.
 I don’t care if you’re under water or not.”

-The brown leather strap (the watch is also available with a steel bracelet) is comfortable on my loaner with exceptional legibility and super-functional features.
-Despite the 100m water resistance, this bad boy probably will not get wrapped around dive suit.
+The brown leather strap (also in a steel bracelet) is comfortable on my loaner with exceptional legibility and super-functional features.
+Despite the 100 meter water resistance, this bad boy probably will not get wrapped around dive suit.
 More than likely, it will time the heck out of a hamburger on a grill.

 The watch’s bronze bezel trim is a nod to the highly successful limited edition Carl Brashear Chronograph in bronze which came out a couple of years ago.
 (Good luck finding one, along with the other limited edition versions Oris has launched recently.)